-STEEL PIPES SIZES
+STEEL PIPES SIZES AND DIMENSIONS

 Pipe varies based on its intended use, shape, and size.
 In their most elemental forms, a pipe is the conveyance of a fluid or gas.
 They are a couple of exceptions to this primary description, but it mostly stands correct.
 The intended purpose of pipe help explains the way that the materials are sized.